xn1781/xn1781/README.md

 ### 📂 Projects

 **Combat Warriors**
-> Every vulnerability mentioned here has been disclosed to Combat Warriors developers
+> Every vulnerability mentioned here has been disclosed to Combat Warriors developers and i've been properly rewarded by them

 | Title | Showcase |
 | :--- | :---: |